|Sign Here . . . From There||Sign Here . . . From There||New Online Notarization Law||Rusty Adams||2018-02-20T06:00:00Z||tierra-grande||Legal Issues|

 Becoming an Online Notary

 Most laws governing notaries public are set forth in the Texas Government Code, Chapter 406, Subchapter A. The new law, most of which is now codified in Chapter 406, Subchapter C, creates a separate class of notary public.
-That is, there are now “regular notaries" (Subchapter A) and “online notaries" (Subchapter C).
+That is, there are now "traditional notaries" (Subchapter A) and “online notaries" (Subchapter C).

 Responsibilities of Online Notaries

-Online notaries are authorized to perform the same in-person notarial acts as regular notaries.
-They can also perform those acts online.
+Online notaries are authorized to perform the same in-person notarial acts as traditional notaries.
+They may also perform those acts online.
 Online notarizations must be conducted by two-way video and audio conference technology that satisfies the standards set by the secretary of state.
 To make sure signers are who they say they are, the statute charges the secretary of state with developing and maintaining standards for such technology, including standards for credential analysis and identity proofing.

 The online notary may accept an electronic signature from a signer whether the signer is located in Texas or out of state.
 In doing so, the notary must verify the signer's identity.
 As with a regular notary, signers not personally known by the notary must present government-issued identification containing the signer's photograph and signature, such as a driver's license or passport.
 The credential must go through a credential analysis and identity-proofing process to confirm the validity of the credential and the identity of the signer.
 These processes will be provided by a third party as approved by the secretary of state.
+While the signer need not be located in Texas, the notary must be within the state's physical boundaries.

 An online notary must take reasonable steps to ensure the integrity, security, and authenticity of online notarizations and keep a secure electronic record of the electronic documents in each online notarization.
 This record must include the date and time; the type, title, or description of the document or proceeding; the type of notarial act performed; the name and address of each participant; and the evidence of identity presented to the notary.

 These electronic records are essentially the same as the written record required to be kept in the notary's record book, but there is one important additional requirement.
 The electronic record must include a recording of any video and audio conference that is the basis for satisfactory evidence of identity.
 An online notary is responsible for maintaining a backup of these records and for protecting the backup from unauthorized use.
-Records of online notarizations must be maintained for at least five years, whereas a regular notary's record must be kept for three years or until the notary's commission expires, whichever is longer.
+Records of online notarizations must be maintained for at least five years, whereas a traditional notary's record must be kept for three years or until the notary's commission expires, whichever is longer.

 Online notaries are subject to additional requirements designed to ensure accuracy and protect against fraud.
 An online notary must take reasonable steps to ensure any registered device used to create an electronic signature is current and has not been revoked or terminated by the device's issuing or registering authority.
 The online notary's electronic signature, seal, and records must be kept secure and under the online notary's exclusive control.
 The online notary's electronic signature and seal must be attached to the electronic notarial certificate of the electronic document in a manner that may be independently verified and is tamper-proof.